paskito002/ES_TEAMS-V2/README.md

 1. If you don't have an account in PANEL, create one and deploy.
     <br>
     <a href='https://control.bot-hosting.net/auth/login' target="_blank"><img alt='DEPLOY' src='https://img.shields.io/badge/-DEPLOY-black?style=for-the-badge&logo=bot-hosting.net&logoColor=white'/></a>
-## WATCH VIDEO ON HOW TO GET YOUR SESSION ID.
+## WATCH VIDEO ON HOW TO GET YOUR SESSION ID ON REPLIT.
 * [![YOUTUBE](https://img.shields.io/badge/HOW_TO_DEPLOY-red?style=for-the-badge&logo=youtube&logoColor=white)](https://youtu.be/pBwPJgIRDjE?si=Y7MkCFsvFbnO7j7t)

 ## WATCH PANEL TUTORIAL VIDEO.